sunaglmez/sunaglmez/README.md

 ### Hi there 👋
 Hello, I'm Suna.
-I have expertise in Python programming, Data Science, SQL, Algorithms, and Artificial Intelligence.
+I am currently focusing on in Python programming, Data Science, SQL, Algorithms, and Artificial Intelligence.
 I am working on various projects to reinforce my theoretical knowledge with practical experience.
 Through these projects, I aim to apply what I have learned and share it with others.

 ## Languages and Tools